SteelCompendium/data-md-dse/Bestiary/Monsters/Demons/Statblocks/Blight Phage.md

         tier2: 10 corruption damage
         tier3: 11 corruption damage
       - name: Effect
-        effect: A puddle of blight-digested soul juice-covers the ground in the target's square, which is affected as if by Seeping Blight (see the Level 7+ Demon Malice feature).
+        effect: A puddle of blight—digested soul juice—covers the ground in the target's square, which is affected as if by Seeping Blight (see the Level 7+ Demon Malice feature).
   - type: feature